tristankleyn/which.dolphin/README.md

 ## Identify dolphin species acoustically through machine learning.

-This is a repository containing multi-stage machine learning classification workflows for automatically identifying dolphin species by the characteristics of their acoustic vocalizations, specifically their echolocation clicks and  tonal whistles.
+This repository contains code for training and testing machine learning models for identifying delphinid species by acoustic characteristics of their vocalizations.
+Subfolders linked below contain two different classification methods, one using convolutional neural networks (delphinID) and another using Random Forest analysis (ROCCA), for acoustically classifying species.
+Our documentation here focuses on training and applying models using automated detections of vocalizations made in the open-source software [PAMGuard](https://www.pamguard.org/), though the same workflow and code can be applied to detections extracted elsewhere.

 ![Alt text](images/methods_simple_1.PNG)